 Asbestos

 Asbestos fibres are hazardous to health when inhaled as dust, contributing to the development of lung cancer, asbestosis and mesothelioma.
 Asbestos fibres that enter the gastrointestinal tract can cause throat, stomach, small intestine or large intestine cancer.
-Because asbestos causes tumours and the process of tumour formation is long, it is estimated that it can take up to 30 years from a person's first exposure to a cancer agent until the disease has fully developed.
+Because asbestos causes tumours and the process of tumour formation is long, it is estimated that on average it takes 30 years from a person's first exposure to a cancer agent until the disease has fully developed.

 Asbestos can be found in: